Routinely offered: This course is offered every semester.

 - Many internship opportunities can be found on the La Follette School website but you are not limited to these

-- Students who have been accepted into either certificate also have access to the “Purple Google Sheet” of internships which are curated specifically for La Follette students.
-If you are not yet a student, please contact the Director of Career and Employer Services to be granted access
+- Students who have been accepted into either certificate also have access to the “Purple Sheet” of internships which are curated specifically for La Follette students.
+If you are not yet a declared La Follette student, please contact the Director of Career and Employer Services to be granted access

 - Accept an internship offer

-- Fill out the PA 327 Internship Agreement Form
+- Fill out the PA 327 Internship Agreement Google Form

-- Email the completed electronic form to your site supervisor for their approval and ask them to return the form to the Director of Career and Employer Services
+- Email the completed Google form to your site supervisor and ask them to return the form directly to the Director of Career and Employer Services with their statement of approval at the top of the email

 - Enroll through the Student Center by the add deadline